Urigo/angular-meteor/README.md

 If you added just `<app></app>` without body element (as above), package will create it for you.

-Also, if you name your main component `app.ts`, package checks its presence and if it's there it imports app System.js module for you, otherwise, you'll need to import it manually by adding next lines to the `index.html`:
+Also, if you name your main component `app.ts`, package checks its presence and if it's there it imports this System.js module for you, otherwise, you'll need to import main module manually by adding next lines to the `index.html`:
 ````html
 <body>
     System.import('client/main_module_file_name');